sashafromlibertalia/fsd-example/README.md

 # feature-sliced design app example

-This is an example app built with [feature-sliced](https://feature-sliced.design/) methodology.
+This is an example app built with [feature-sliced design](https://feature-sliced.design/) methodology.

 ## Run project